piotrmurach/verse/README.md

 ## Features

 * No monkey-patching String class
-* Support multibyte character encodings such as UTF-8, EUC-JP
+* Supports multibyte character encodings such as UTF-8, EUC-JP
-* Handling of languages without whitespaces between words (like Chinese and Japanese)
+* Handles languages without whitespaces between words (like Chinese and Japanese)

 ## Installation